 A few decades ago, businesses had to build websites from scratch without design templates or apps.
 And for content management, they rely on the developers for updating the HTML every time there was a change.

-Public or open source or free CMS such as WordPress and Drupal revolutionized how websites were created and managed.
+Public or open-source or free CMS such as WordPress and Drupal revolutionized how websites were created and managed.
 They allow businesses to control the website without having to write the code for simple functions such as updating the product description.
 Anyone from the marketing or sales team can do it today.

 And for custom application requirements, they can use the free plugin apps or ask the development team to create a new one and upload it to the CMS.
 Simple

-According to the Data Breach Today, 800,000 banking credentials were stolen using hacked WordPress sites in 2014.
-On November 20, same year, WordPress pushed a security patch for Cross-Site Scripting (XSS) vulnerabilities.
+According to Data Breach Today, 800,000 banking credentials were stolen using hacked WordPress sites in 2014.
+On November 20, the same year, WordPress pushed a security patch for Cross-Site Scripting (XSS) vulnerabilities.

 Similarly, just four months ago, attackers exploited a 2-year old SQL Injection vulnerability in Drupal.
 They installed web-based ransomware and hijacked website admin accounts using CVE-2014-3704, which was patched later by Drupal.

-Since the open source community manages these CMS, one cannot trace the origin of the code and what vulnerabilities it might have.
+Since the open-source community manages these CMS, one cannot trace the origin of the code and what vulnerabilities it might have.

 Even if you find the vulnerability using automated scanning or penetration testing, there is no way you can push WordPress or Drupal to patch it in the system.
 So essentially, one can only pray that their site isn’t hacked until the CMS is fixed.

-On an average, WordPress, Drupal and Joomla release security patches in 42, 51, and 36 days respectively.
+On average, WordPress, Drupal, and Joomla release security patches in 42, 51, and 36 days respectively.
 That’s the average number of days websites are vulnerable to exploits if the vulnerability is known.
 For other vulnerabilities for which the commercial exploit is not announced, creating and deploying patches can take months.